Caring for the Older Adult in the Perioperative Setting

 Distinguish the differences in sensation of pain and pain management in the older adult

 Identify postoperative and discharge priorities after surgery

 The 1.8 contact hours for this course will expire January 31, 2016.

-PC Specs - minimum system requirements for hardware and software for computers used to take this online course.
+PC Specs - minimum system requirements for computers used to take this online course.